AtlasLocal/lifeingreenville.com/views/articles/work/inventive.md

 ### A Unique Opportunity for Startups

-Attend TEDx or Greenville Grok and you’ll soon discover something different happening in Greenville.
-You’ll hear brilliant ideas but more importantly, you’ll see them in action:
+Great ideas don't just come to Greenville, they're born here too.
+Attend TEDx or Greenville Grok to hear ideas and see them in action.
+For example:

 * Zaarly - creating a new way for individuals to buy and sell
 * Proterra - developing the green, “bus of the future”